 JANICE CHAN SECRETARY & MISSION COORDINATOR

 God is good!
 My name is Janice Chan and I have been blessed to have been asked to serve on the board of Sandy Bay Lighthouse Ministries.
-I am a graduate of the University of West Florida and am a retired teacher of children from preschool high school.
+I am a graduate of the University of West Florida and am a retired teacher of children from preschool to high school.

 My heart has always been for children and serving them wherever and however I can.
 As a believer in Jesus, my Lord and Savior, I have felt called to serve Him as well and He has led me in this desire many times to be involved with young people.
 I volunteer weekly at a pregnancy crisis center and in our community as well.
-I have served in the Baltimore area in many ministries, in our children’s school and our church and as a mission team leader at Sandy Bay Children’s Home as well.
+I have served in the Baltimore area in many ministries, in our children’s school and our church and as a mission team leader at Sandy Bay Children’s Home.

 As Mission Team Coordinator, I provide information and support to mission teams going to serve at the Home in Roatan.
-I am passionate about these children and this mission because I see His light shining there and throughout the island through the House parents, the team there that serves the young ones, and the board who desire nothing less than to see Jesus glorified in raising the children to be His children.
+I am passionate about these children and this mission.
+I see God’s light shining there and throughout the island through the House parents, the staff that serves the young ones, and the board who desire nothing less than to see Jesus glorified in raising the children to be His children.